alpertayfun/lightToken/README.md

 ### Why ?

 - lightToken is simple.
-Open sourced.
+Open source.
 - Default installed crypto module for lightToken.
 - Flexible secure three level layer.
 - It is more secure than other Json Web Tokens with strongest open-ssl algorithms.